FIWARE-TMForum/Business-API-Ecosystem/doc/configuration-guide.rst

     MYSQL_ROOT_PASSWORD=my-secret-pw
     MYSQL_HOST=mysql

-Finally, the TMF APIs can optinally use a configuration file called *settings.properties* which is located by default at */etc/default/apis*.
+Finally, the TMF APIs can optionally use a configuration file called *settings.properties* which is located by default at */etc/default/apis*.
 This file include a setting *server* which allows to provide the URL used to access to the Business API Ecosystem and, in particular, by the APIs in order to generate *hrefs* with the proper reference. ::